 Look out for the plaques that line the streets on decorative pillars that commemorate either an LGBTQ hero or heroine from history or a significant LGBTQ historical event.

 Check out some of the gay bars in Northalsted.

 Andersonville is the second major gay neighbourhood in Chicago and has it own unique charm which is quite different to Northalsted.

 Andersonville is a small gay neighbourhood, but is one of the highest populated LGBTQ areas of Chicago.
 Again, this felt like a small gay utopia within the big city.

-It boasts many LGBTQ+ owned businesses from trendy cafes, to independent shops and restaurants.
+It boasts many LGBTQ+ owned businesses from trendy cafes, to independent shops and restaurants, see below.

 - Cowboys and Astronauts: a gay lifestyle shop with everything from clothing to styling products, accessories and décor.
 A really cool place with lovely owners.
 We really loved their explanation of their store to explain it as a safe space for anyone from the LGBTQ+ community, for example a newly trans person looking for their first shaving product could feel safe to have that open discussion here.

 - Women and Children First Bookstore: lesbian founded and co owned bookstore which has lots of LGBTQ+ material.

 - Strange Cargo Tees and More: This shop was a lot of fun.
 It had a lot of LGBTQ+ themed merchandise and a lot of funny stuff!